Rogaland/rfk-ldap-utilities/README.md

 ## Timestamp

-The static method `LdapTimestamp.getTimestampString()` will return a string value of the current timestamp in LDAP format.
+The static method `LdapTimestamp.getTimestampString()` will return a string value of the current timestamp in LDAP format..